CFIA-NCFAD/nf-flu/docs/output.md

     - `<sample>.Segment.UserSequences.edlib.txt`

 </details>
-The report contains 4 sheets:
+The SNP report of each sample contains 4 sheets:

 - **1_EDLIB_Report**: General statistics of Global Alignment
 - **2_Mismatch**: Count number of mismatches in Global Alignment of consensus sequences against user sequences
 - **3_Indels**: Count number of indels in Global Alignment of consensus sequences against user sequences
 - **4_EditDistance**: Count number of Edit Distance (Levenshtein Distance) in Global Alignment of consensus sequences against user sequences, Edit distance is the sum of mismatches and indels

 ### Mismatch Report